19th JDC Judge Trudy White

 So, given the adamant stand of Gov. Edwards’ LSBC appointees, we should not be surprised that, should they succeed in blocking any effort to free hair braiders from their grasp in 2018 as Gov. Edwards got John Alario to do for them in 2017, more litigation by the Institute for Justice against the State of Louisiana is beyond likely and, in fact, probable.
 That, in turn, will most certainly be used as a campaign attack by whomever Gov. John Bel Edwards faces in his next election.
 That will be the case irrespective of whether he does as many are now speculating and takes the politically-safer route of foregoing re-election as Governor in order to announce his candidacy for the Democratic nomination for President of the United States early in 2019, or if he decides to take the far bigger political gamble of actually seeking re-election as Louisiana Governor in 2019.

 Meanwhile, while Gov. Edwards and his LSBC appointees are busy keeping their Jack-booted heels firmly on hair braiders’ necks to stifle their economic liberties and opportunities, they are all set to hear from disgraced District Judge Trudy White at its upcoming meeting of December 4, 2017.
-White, who, as illustrated in the previous link, has gotten the State of Louisiana sued for essentially overseeing a scheme to extort “ransom” through a pre-trial intervention program with such “ransom payments” benefitting the father of her 2014 campaign manager, Cleve Dunn, Sr. She has also been profiled for overruling jury verdicts and, in the process, angering many black residents who were victims of violent acts, the perpetrators of which were tried in White’s courtroom.
+White, as illustrated in the previous link, is referenced as an integral part of a “pretrial supervision scheme” wherein reference is also made to alleged RICO statute violations thereof (here’s a direct link to that litigation).
+Cleve Dunn, Sr., father of her 2014 campaign manager, is identified in that litigation, which was filed by the Southern Poverty Law Center, as the primary beneficiary of that “scheme.”
+White has also been profiled for overruling jury verdicts and, in the process, angering many black residents who were victims of violent acts, the perpetrators of which were tried in White’s courtroom.
 White also had to apologize to her colleagues for running the following convict-friendly campaign ad:

 Judge Trudy White’s 2014 television campaign ad.